cfereday/javascript-core-functions/README.md

 ## How to 'run' it?
 Currently this uses Node version 12.

-Run any of the files with `node filename.js` from the root to see the output of a given example. e.g. `node arrays/from.js`
+Run any of the files with `node filename.js` from the root to see the output of a given example. e.g. `node arrays/do not mutate/returns a boolean/every.js`